softgraph/rpi-device-utils/local/oled-mon/README.md

 ### I2C

-- If the display is connected via I2C, run the command below to enable I2C.
+- If the display is connected via I2C, run the following commands to enable I2C.
   - `sudo raspi-config nonint do_i2c 0`
   - `sudo reboot`

 ### SPI

-- If the display is connected via SPI, run the command below to enable SPI.
+- If the display is connected via SPI, run the following commands to enable SPI.
   - `sudo raspi-config nonint do_spi 0`
   - `sudo reboot`